-There are various types of Interlining you can buy to make your curtains and blinds with and the choice can be a bit confusing.
+There are various types of Interlining you can buy to make your curtains and blinds with .
 Here is our guide to help you choose which interlining to use and explain the terminology.

 We Interline curtains and blinds to give them greater thermal properties and more body.
 Interlining is a blanket like fabric sandwiched inbetween the lining and the face fabric, It gives greater thermal efficiency by trapping air and blocking draughts through the curtain or blind.

 The first real differentiator in interlinings is whether the interlining is cotton based or 100% synthetic (usually polyester).Cotton Mix Interlinings

 Bump is the heaviest, bulkiest interlining, loosley woven and about 400-350gsm in weight.
 It is usually 100% cotton , available as standard or pre-shrunk. (we use pre-shrunk to help reduce problems with movement and shrinkage)